TreetopLover/treetoplover.github.io/_posts/2021-09-22-hello-world.md

 title: "Welcome to Treetop's CHANGELOG!"
 description: "Just a friendly introduction to myself and my home on the web."
 tags: welcome hello world
+image: /assets/images/personal.jpg
 ---
-Hello World!
+*Hello World!*

 That's what I'm supposed to say here right?
 My first real attempt at a home on the web.
-Not including that slice of static masterpiece on the back of www.auburn.edu in the late nineties known as *Bert's Chili*.
+Not including that slice of static masterpiece on the back pages of www.auburn.edu in the late nineties known as *Bert's Chili*.
 It was a fine product.
 Probably a member of several quality webrings.
 Who could remember?

 But now I'm back.
 Twenty odd years gone by.
 I did spend some time working for the Division of University Computing through the co-op program.
 I got to watch the tech bubble bust as I was failing Differential Equations.
 I changed majors twice before I dropped out.
 I never had a real idea of why I was at college.
 It wasn't the coursework that washed me out, although I did bounce off of Physics pretty hard.
 Calculus is bad enough without making it into a word problem.
 Computer Engineering was a pretty bold choice for me.
 Based on my early intro to BASIC with the C64 my uncle gave us, and some idea that it was a sure fire paycheck...
 Either way, my heart wasn't in it.
 Nor my head.